-Scenario Amount Preventive maintenance interval As per compo plan nent individual Commuting to installation 0.3 km/year Passenger car petrol 60 km/year Trolleybus
+Scenario Amount Preventive maintenance interval As per compo plan nent individual Commuting to installation 0.3 km / year Passenger car petrol 60 km / year Trolleybus

-Preventive maintenance replacement materials Weight (kg) Weight (%)
+Preventive maintenance replacement materials Weight, kg weight-%

-Ferrous metal 88.33 45.78
+Ferrous metal 88.33 45.8%

-Non-ferrous metals 27.04 14.01
+Non-ferrous metals 27.04 14.0%

-Plastics and rubbers 35.91 18.61
+Plastics and rubbers 35.91 18.6%

-Inorganic materials 5.10 2.64
+Inorganic materials 5.10 2.6%

-Lubricants 0.04 0.02
+Lubricants 0.04 0.0%

-Electric and electronic equipment 10.92 5.66
+Electric and electronic equipment 10.92 5.7%

-Batteries and accumulators 25.60 13.27
+Batteries and accumulators 25.60 13.3%

 Total 192.93 100%

-Energy consumption in operation phase (B6) and energy efficiency classification
+Energy Consumption in operation phase (B6) and Energy Efficiency Classification

 Increasing energy efficiency is essential in order to reduce the environmental impact of the elevator and the building.
-The longest phase in the life cycle is the usage stage, which is up to 25 years or longer, depending on maintenance and modernization.
+The longest phase in the life cycle is the usage phase, which is up to 25 years or longer, depending on maintenance and modernization.

 Schindler energy efficiency calculation and classification is performed according to ISO 25745-2.
 The typical usage expectation for a Schindler 3000 is between 75 to 500 trips per day.
-The classification and estimated annual energy consumption always refer to a specific configuration.
+The classification and estimated annual energy consumption always refers to a specific configuration.
 Usage, load capacity, energy saving options and site conditions also influence the final rating.